 Make Things Right With The Unhappy Customer

-Responding to a negative review gives you a chance to make things right with the unhappy customer.
+Your response to a bad review gives you a chance to make things right with the unhappy customer.
 You can ask them for more clarification, acknowledge the mistake, and invite them to give you a second chance.
 This also shows other people reading the review that you took matters into your hands and are actively working on addressing the issue.

 Win Over New Potential Customers